 (h) powers available to the DEC to enforce the Historic District Acts;

-(i) powers provided to the DEC to make and enforce reasonable public health regulations including, but not limited to, the issuance of permits and the assessment of fines related to the violation of the By-Laws and 974 CMR including the removal and transport of garbage or other offensive substances, atmospheric pollution, disposal of cesspool and septic-tank waste, and the construction, maintenance, and alteration of certain sewage disposal systems; and
+(i) powers provided to the DEC to make and enforce reasonable public health regulations including, but not limited to, the issuance of permits and the assessment of fines related to the violation of the By-Laws and 974 CMR including the removal and transport of garbage or other offensive substances, atmospheric pollution, disposal of cesspool and septic-tank waste, illicit connections or discharges to the drainage system, and the construction, maintenance, and alteration of certain sewage disposal systems; and

 (j) other powers expressly and implicitly conferred on the DEC pursuant to St. 1993, c.
 498.